niceume/learn_sas/HowToUseGit.md

     + "git checkout" switches to the specified branch.
 2. Index (List to detect changes in these files.
 Holds associations between workplace file and objects in repository.)
     + "git add" updates this part.
+    + "git status" shows all the files to be commited next time including subdirectories recursively.
 3. Local Repository (Repository holds objects and tags.)
     + "git commit" updates this part from staged files.
     + "git merge" combines the specified branch with the active branch.